-The DIRT events are neutrino interactions originated from outside the cryostat.
-The biggest uncertainty associated with the DIRT events are the modeling of the outside materials.
-In addition to the systematic uncertainties associated with flux/Xs, we assign an conservative relative 50% bin-to-bin (uncorrelated) uncertainty to DIRT events.
+The DIRT events are neutrino interactions originating from outside the cryostat.
+The largest uncertainty associated with the DIRT events are the modeling of the outside materials.
+In addition to the systematic uncertainties associated with flux/Xs, we assign a conservative relative 50% bin-to-bin (uncorrelated) uncertainty to DIRT events.

-Top panel of Fig. 30 shows correlations of total systematic uncertainties for the seven channels.
-Bottom panel of Fig. 30 summarizes the relative uncertainties of total systematics for the seven channels.
-For v_e CC channels, the estimation of backgrounds (i.e. EXTBNB and DIRT) suffers the most from the limited Monte Carlo statistics, given the predicted v_e CC backgrounds from these samples are mostly zero.
+Figure 31 shows correlations of total systematics for the seven channels.
+Figure 30 summarizes the relative uncertainties of total systematics for the seven channels.
+Figure 32 summarizes the contributions to the relative (fractional) uncertainties for the seven channels.
+For v_e CC channels, the estimation of backgrounds (i.e. EXTBNB and DIRT) suffers the most from the limited Monte Carlo statistics.
+For the v{μ} CC and π^{0} channels, the estimation of detector systematics suffers the most from the limited Monte Carlo statistics.

-Figure 30: (Top) Correlations of total systematics for the seven channels.
-(Bottom) Summary of relative uncertainties ($\frac{absolute\ error}{central\ value}$) of total systematics for the seven channels.
+Figure 30: Summary of relative uncertainties $(\frac{absolute \ error}{central \ value})$ of total systematics for the seven channels.